DGCXT/Innocv-Java-Excercise/README.md

 ## Innocv Java Spring Boot Excercise

 This is my solution of the problem presented in the repository [https://gist.github.com/pjmarchal/2e2ddf1957afa189036b8ab8aa76a558].
-It was built using Java 8 with Spring Boot as the backend framework and JUnit 5 for unit testing.
+It was built using Java 8 with Spring Boot as the backend framework following the Model-View-Controller pattern and with features such as Global Exception Handling and Entity validation.
+For the unit testing I used JUnit 5 with Mockito BDD.
+For the Data layer, I used a CrudRepository (from SpringBoot)  and an H2 in-memory database without physical persistence.
 I used Maven as the Dependency manager.
 I also added a swagger client to access the API through a UI.